brentyi/tyro/docs/source/examples/03_config_systems/02_overriding_yaml.rst

 Overriding YAML Configs
 ==========================================

-If you have a library of existing YAML files that you want to use, ``tyro`` can be used to override values in them.
+If you have a library of existing YAML files that you want to use, `tyro` can be used to override values in them.
+This example uses a dictionary; we generally recommend dataset configs for new projects.

 .. code-block:: python